Top 6 Nursing Degrees and Certificate Programs

 As a terminal degree for clinical nurses, a Doctor of Nursing Practice (DNP) degree is becoming an increasingly valued and sought-after credential.
 The American Association of Colleges of Nursing has encouraged the medical community to make the DNP degree the expected degree for those who want to become nurse practitioners, nurse midwives, and nurse anesthetists.
 Many online degree programs allow you to earn your DNP while continuing to work within the nursing profession.
 This option allows you to advance your career whether you’re just starting out or have worked as a nurse for many years.

-The Institute of Medicine’s goal is that 80% of the nursing workforce hold a Bachelor of Science in Nursing (BSN) degree by 2020.
+For years, the Institute of Medicine has called for nurses to take the lead in improving the healthcare system, by recommending that the majority of nursing workforce hold a Bachelor of Science in Nursing (BSN) degree.
 The recommendation came from research demonstrating that nurses who have earned a bachelor’s degree score higher on quality-of-care indicators.
 With these changes in hiring practices, a BSN degree is a great choice.
 If you are already an RN but don’t hold a bachelor’s degree, you may want to consider earning a BSN through an RN-BSN completion program to help advance your career and maximize your ability to have a positive impact on patient care.

 Professional nurses who wish to enhance their skills for the sake of improved patient care or professional advancement may wish to consider Post-Master’s Certificates in Nursing.
 Some particular areas of focus include nursing education, nursing informatics, and nursing leadership and management.